sighupio/module-dr/modules/aws-velero/README.md

 **This Terraform module generates the AWS cloud resources (S3 and IAM) required by Velero to back up Kubernetes objects and trigger volume snapshots.**

+> [!NOTE]
-> **Note**: This module is part of [SIGHUP Distribution (SD)](https://github.com/sighupio/distribution) and is consumed automatically by `furyctl` when you create a cluster.
+> This module is part of [SIGHUP Distribution (SD)](https://github.com/sighupio/distribution) and is consumed automatically by `furyctl` when you create a cluster.
 You don't need to use it directly: its inputs are derived from your `furyctl.yaml`.
 The reference below is intended for maintainers and contributors.

 ## Requirements